Best Ice Fishing Rod For Panfish

 When selecting a cover for your ice fishing rod, it is important to consider the species of fish you are targeting as well as the length and power of the rod.
 Rods should range from 28” to 36” for versatility and power and sensitivity should be chosen based on the type of fish and preferred fishing technique.

+Quality parts such as aluminum oxide guide inserts, premium cork handles, top-quality carbon or glass blanks, and reel seats are all important factors when choosing a cover for your ice fishing rod.
 The 13 Fishing Tickle Stick is a great example of a composite rod that comes with many features that make it ideal for ice fishing.
 It has a PC2 flat tip blank construction which provides increased sensitivity while fighting fish.

-How to set rods for bottom bouncers for walleyes?
+❓How to set rods for bottom bouncers for walleyes?

 When it comes to fishing for panfish, having the right rod is essential.
 Kris Kristofek of LakeLady Rods builds custom rods with fly rod tips from Lamiglas and solid carbon blanks from China or St. Croix.
 Fenwick Methods Ice Rods come with two tips and an 8-inch handle that can hold an extra tip for changing from medium-light to medium-heavy.